7Hxz233/CTF/README.md

 # CTF

 ```
-This repo stores all CTF challenges and writeup we have participated
+This repo stores all challenges and writeups of CTFs we have participated in
 ```

 #### Aliases